papodaca/SUSE-opsconsole-server/README.rst

   Launched via run_tests.sh or via an IDE.
 The Jenkins build also launches functional tests via run_tests.sh.
-Note: since Python tests do not have a "main" program, there is no way to pass command line parameters, and thus the only way to change which config file used is via the LEIA_CONF_OVERRIDE environment variable.
+Note: since Python tests do not have a "main" program, there is no way to pass command line parameters, and thus the only way to change which config file used is via the BLL_CONF_OVERRIDE environment variable.

 - ``run_tests.sh --runserver``